funmagsoft/ecare-infrastructure/README.md

 - **Environment Isolation**: Each environment (dev, test, stage, prod) has separate state files and Resource Groups, ensuring complete isolation.
 - **Authentication**: Terraform uses Azure AD authentication (configured via `use_azuread_auth = true` in `backend.tf`).
 Ensure you're logged in via `az login` or that GitHub Actions has proper OIDC configuration.
 - **Backend Configuration**: The backend configuration in `backend.tf` points to the Storage Accounts created by `setup-state-storage.sh`.
 If you change the Storage Account names, update `backend.tf` accordingly.
+- **Provider Configuration**: Each environment must have a `providers.tf` file with the AzureRM provider configuration.
+This is required in the root module (environment directory), not in child modules.
+See `terraform/templates/providers.tf.template` for the template.
+- **Module Architecture**: All environments use the shared `environment` module, which eliminates code duplication.
+Changes to the module automatically propagate to all environments.